Issues in Contemporary Art|

 |Additional Requirements and/or Comments: |

 Permission of instructor.
-Interview required.
-Interviews will be held the first two weeks of November, 2009, and by appointment only.
+Interview required and is by appointment only.
+Contact instructor - email@example.com.
 Writing sample demonstrating critical thinking ability required.
 An interest and knowledge of contemporary art, culture and politics is important.
-Willingness to commit to two Saturday field trips to New York City galleries and museums.
-Transportation and its costs will be the responsibility of the student.

 |Drop/Add Enrollment Requests|